 I love to learn.
 I don’t think learning should ever stop, and if we become closed off to learning new things, that is just sad!
-I think teaching is a great profession because in teaching, we learn!
+Teaching is a great profession because in teaching, we learn!
 I am always learning new research or better ways to do something.
-I often even learn from my students!
+Often, I even learn from my students!
 I think I learn something new every day, and teaching keeps my mind always asking questions and seeking information.

 It’s Never Boring

 Have you ever been in a classroom?
 (I am assuming yes.)
 Well, if you have been in an early childhood classroom – or any grade, truly – you know that there is always something going on.
 It’s a busy place!
 From the time I walk in the door in the morning to the time the kids leave, I am definitely on and ready to go.
 We are always learning and doing (and having fun too!).
 I know that sometimes there are more “tedious” parts of teaching (report cards anyone?) but generally I find that I am truly never bored!